Randomization: Testing a Claim About a MeanIn Exercises 9–12, use... | Channels for Pearson+

 1

 Identify the null hypothesis (H₀) and the alternative hypothesis (H₁).
-For this problem, the null hypothesis typically states that the mean is equal to a specific value (e.g., μ = μ₀), while the alternative hypothesis states that the mean is different (e.g., μ ≠ μ₀).
+For this problem, the null hypothesis typically states that the mean lead content in the medicine is equal to a specified value (e.g., μ = μ₀), while the alternative hypothesis states that the mean lead content is different (e.g., μ ≠ μ₀).

-Calculate the test statistic for each simulated dataset.
-This will create a distribution of test statistics under the null hypothesis, which is called the randomization distribution.

 Compare the observed test statistic to the randomization distribution.
-Determine the p-value by finding the proportion of simulated test statistics that are as extreme or more extreme than the observed test statistic.
-Use this p-value to decide whether to reject or fail to reject the null hypothesis based on the significance level (e.g., α = 0.05).
+Determine the proportion of simulated test statistics that are as extreme as or more extreme than the observed test statistic.
+This proportion represents the p-value.

+Make a decision based on the p-value.
+If the p-value is less than the significance level (e.g., α = 0.05), reject the null hypothesis.
+Otherwise, fail to reject the null hypothesis.
+Interpret the result in the context of the problem, explaining whether there is evidence to support the claim about the mean lead content in the medicine.

 Verified video answer for a similar problem: